mcgarrah/CS-7641-assignments/assignment4/README.md

 If these folders do not exist the experiments module will attempt to create them.

+*Note*: A copy of the FINAL outputs for the Spring 2019 Assignment 4 is included in the repository for review.

 ##Experiments:

 The run_experiment script is used to execute the experiments via: